 Splinter haemorrhage in the proximal nail plate is also a sign of bacterial endocarditis.

 Osler nodes are red-purple, slightly raised, tender lumps, often with a pale centre.
 Pain often precedes the development of the visible lesion by up to 24 hours.
 They are typically found on the fingers and/or toes.
 They can occur at any time during the course of endocarditis (usually subacute) and last from hours to several days.

 The lesions were first described by French Physicians as ‘Nodosites Cutanees Ephemeres’ meaning ‘Cutaneous nodules of short duration’ and by Dr Mullen of Hamilton.
-Parkes Weber later suggested that they be known as Osler nodes in recognition of the fact that Sir William Osler (1849-1919) had ‘first called attention to their full diagnostic importance’.
+Parkes Weber later suggested that they are known as Osler nodes in recognition of the fact that Sir William Osler (1849-1919) had "first called attention to their full diagnostic importance".
 His first description of these lesions was in 1893.
 Sir William Osler, a Canadian-born Physician, wrote 1344 publications on a wide range of medical topics.

 What is the cause of Osler nodes?

 A skin biopsy (histology) may reveal a neutrophilic vasculitis (inflammation of blood vessels) affecting the glomus apparatus of the ends of the fingers, or microabscess formation without evidence of vasculitis.
-It has been postulated that biopsies taken early on show bacteria within the microabscesses and as time progresses, the nodes become sterile and a hypersensitivity or small vessel vasculitis develops, mediated by the immune system.
+It has been postulated that early biopsies show bacteria within the microabscesses and as time progresses, the nodes become sterile and hypersensitivity vasculitis or small vessel vasculitis develops, mediated by the immune system.

 What tests should be done?

 A careful search for endocarditis is made.
 This includes multiple blood cultures, other blood tests, urine tests, ECG, chest X-ray, and an echocardiogram (heart ultrasound scan).
 The diagnosis may be elusive.